theothermmd/theothermmd/README.md

-## Hiiiii.
+Hiiiii.
 I hope you are well.
 I am Mohammad Reza.
-I am a full stack developer.
-I sometimes write on [my Telegram channel](https://t.me/theothermmd) and I also love presenting on different topics and trying to pass on what I learn to others.

-The languages ​​I code with the most are Python and JavaScript, but it doesn't really matter what we code with.
-You know?
+I am currently active in the field of full stack development.
+I write the backend with Python and the frontend of my projects with JS.
+When I have free time, I post on my Telegram channel and X (formerly Twitter).
+I am also very interested in system programming and I study about it and write small projects.
+You can contact me through the following ways:

 ## 🎈 My Recent OpenSource Projects
 Curious about what I’ve been up to lately?
 Here are a few of my latest creations. from things you didn’t know you needed to tools that make your life easier.